Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 #### Procedure
 1. Click the [Search](../../Assets/Icons/Search.png "[Search]") (Search) button to display the search bar and search for the original reference ID of the refund.
 2. Check the confirmation ticket status in the *Status* column.
 The status displays the current stage in the confirmation process.
+You can use the status ID prefixed below to filter the list.
 The following statuses are available:
-    - **Confirmation required**
+    - **2 - Confirmation required**

     -
 3. If required, check the details of the refund.
 For more information, see the following: